-- 5.3.79 When using an electronic /digital source or digital identity to verify a customer's identity, firms should ensure that they are able to demonstrate that they have both verified that the customer exists, and satisfied themselves that the individual seeking the business relationship is, in fact, that customer (or beneficial owner). - 5.3.80 Electronic verification may be carried out by the firm either direct, using as its basis the customer's full name, address and date of birth, or through an organisation which meets the criteria in paragraphs 5.3.51 and 5.3.52. - 5.3.81 For verification purposes, a firm may approach an electronic source, digital identity or trust provider/digital source of its own choosing, or the potential customer may elect to offer the firm access to an electronic/digital source that he/she has already registered with, and which has already accumulated verified evidence of identity, and which meets the criteria in paragraphs 5.3.51 and 5.3.52. - 5.3.82 Some digital identity or trust service providers electronic sources focus on using primary identity documents, sometimes using biometric data.
+- 5.3.79 When using an electronic /digital source or digital identity to verify a customer's identity, firms should ensure that they are able to demonstrate that they have both verified that the customer exists, and satisfied themselves that the individual seeking the business relationship is, in fact, that customer (or beneficial owner). - 5.3.80 Electronic verification may be carried out by the firm either direct, using as its basis the customer's full name, address and date of birth, or through an organisation which has been considered permeets the criteria in paragraphs 5.3.51 and 5.3.52. - 5.3.81 For verification purposes, a firm may approach an electronic source, digital identity or trust provider/digital source of its own choosing, or the potential customer may elect to offer the firm access to an electronic/digital source that he/she has already registered with, and which has already accumulated verified evidence of identity, and which meets the criteria in paragraphs 5.3.51 and 5.3.52. - 5.3.82 Some digital identity, electronic sources or trust service providers focus on using primary identity documents, sometimes using biometric data.
 Others electronic sources accumulate corroborative information which in principle is separately available elsewhere.
-Some sources are information is independent of the customer, whilst others is are under their 'control' in the sense that their approval is required for information to be included. - 5.3.83 As well as requiring an commercial organisation used for electronic verification to or digital identity to meet the criteria set out in paragraphs 5.3.51 and 5.3.52, it is important that the process of electronic verification meets an appropriate level of confirmation before it can be judged to satisfy the firm's legal obligation.
+Some sources are information is independent of the customer, whilst others is are under their 'control' in the sense that their approval is required for information to be included.